In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

-However, there is a widespread lack of knowledge about what lies at the center of this problem known as alcoholism, and the numerous types of alcohol that exist.
+However, there is a widespread lack of knowledge about what lies at the centre of this problem known as alcoholism and the numerous types of alcohol that exist.

 Many aren’t even aware that there is more than just one kind of alcohol, and understanding the different forms it can take and how it is made can go a long way toward giving the victims of alcoholism a stronger foundation to battle this crippling condition.

 By being aware of how the different types of alcohol are produced and how they interact with the vital organs and bodily functions we rely on, we can be better equipped to inform people around us of the potential dangers that alcohol presents.

 Therefore, let’s dive right into where alcohol comes from, the different types of alcohol, and how they are produced.